Files

 6. Add a Snapper

-Since the SpatialFilter is testing for touching bike path segments, we want to correct the segments that are failing this test.
+Since the SpatialFilter tests for touching bike path segments, we want to correct the segments that fail this test.
 Add a Snapper to the canvas and connect it to the BikePathTopology reader feature type.

 Open the Snapper parameters, then set the Snapping Type to Vertex Snapping.
 Next, set the Snapping Distance to 20.
-The Snapping Distance is measured in map units, which for this dataset is meters.
+The Snapping Distance is measured in map units, which, for this dataset, are meters.

 7. Recheck Topology

-At this point, now that the features are fixed with the snapper, we could write the data out using a FeatureWriter.
+At this point, now that the snapper features are fixed, we could write the data using a FeatureWriter.
 You can do this step if you wish, but for demonstration purposes, let’s use a Junction transformer to take the place of the FeatureWriter.
 Add a Junction to the canvas and connect both the Snapped and Untouched output ports from the Snapper.

-Next, duplicate the previous SpatialFilter and the two connected Inspectors (ctrl+D).
+Next, duplicate the previous SpatialFilter and the two connected Inspectors (Ctrl+D).
 Then connect both the Filter and Candidate input ports from the SpatialFilter_2 to the Junction output port.
-We could have skipped the junction and connected the input and outport ports directly, but we would have had multiple crossing lines.
+We could have skipped the junction and connected the input and output ports directly, but we would have had multiple crossing lines.

 8. Run Workspace